Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Processes.md

 - A call for participation occurs on a community platform (of any variety)
 - A date and location for the lab is shared with interested parties (callers discretion)
 - A labs session occurs on zoom and is recorded (put on youtube)
-- The labs aim is for parties to discover synnergy and continue working together towards endaoment.
-A foundation representative might kick things off but this
+- The aim of the lab is for parties to discover synnergy and continue working together towards eventual endaoment.
+They might thus start with a proposal for essential activities.
 -

 ## Integrated Advice Process